FREQUENTLY ASKED QUESTIONS

 from the others.
 However, all TFGs will no doubt require results from its members at

-intervals between now and June 2021.
+intervals between now and the workshop.
 They will likely evaluate how things are going via regular team meetings,

 and will work interactively with all its members to answer a set of "key questions" prior to the workshop.